 Origins of track cycling

-Track cycling dates back as far as the 1880s and has been part of the Olympic program since the first modern Games in Athens in 1896.
+Track cycling dates back as far as the 1880s and has been part of the Olympic programme since the first modern Games in Athens in 1896.
 It has featured in every Games apart from Stockholm in 1912.
 The first women’s track events were introduced in Seoul 1988.

 Although the length of the track has varied over the years, all major events these days take place on a 250m (273yd) one-lap track.
 The majority of tracks are constructed from wood strips which can cause severe splinters should a cyclist come off and end up sliding across the steeply banked track (it’s a 42 degree slope to be exact).

 There are a number of track cycling event categories including: Individual sprint, Track time trial, Individual pursuit, Team pursuit, Olympic sprint, Points race,Madison, Keirin and Omnium.
-Changes to the Olympic program have seen men's and women's individual pursuit and points race, and men's Madison removed.
+Changes to the Olympic programme have seen men's and women's individual pursuit and points race, and men's Madison removed.
 Team sprint, Team pursuit and Keirin have been added, as has Omnium (a six discipline event) which has been introduced for both men and women.

 Track cycling has a particularly good following in Europe, notably in the UK, Belgium, France and Germany but also is keenly followed in Japan and Australia.